Learn German Colors: The 12 Key Colors and 20 Fun Expressions for a Vibrant Vocabulary

 20. Das ist graue Theorie

-Meaning: That’s just pure theory
+Meaning: That’s mere theory

 Literal Translation: That’s gray theory